“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 Grodin nodded his head as well.
 Every person that he knew who had the recessive genome raised their hand.
 In the end, it was most of the people in the room.

 “Did Weir man the Expedition on the basis of our genome?” he asked.
 He hadn’t been there for the initial stages of filling the rosters, he had come on too close to the end to do more than be sneaky and add some odds and ends to the supply lists.
-Useful stuff, but not enough.
+Useful stuff, but not enough in the long run.
 “I mean, there are five active ATA carriers, enough to wake the city and get some control and then what?
 She gets Beckett to offer everyone the chance at the ATA and they are all grateful to get it and go along with her madness?”

 “Already done, Peter.
 The passcode is in your email.
 So is the method to come up with a command code and once you figure that out, I can get that entered,” Kusanagi told him.

 John looked at the little Japanese scientist and shook his head.
 She was a very pretty picture, all demure looks, sweet smiles and an impression of absolute calm.
-But he knew that was, mostly, a lie.
+But he knew that was, mostly a lie.
 The woman ran over McKay and Zelenka in ways that only a trusted ‘minion’ could.
 She was the third in command of the labs, and if McKay was the one who everyone looked to for direction and Zelenka to temper his boss’s fits, Miko was the one who made it all work.

 So, yeah, he respected the hell out of Miko Kusanagi.
 Because after the weeks he had spent right in the middle of the labs, he had a very good idea of all that she did.
 Actually, that all three of them did.
 His email pinged right then and he opened the three replies.
 All three of the science department triumvirate told him that, no, Grodin didn’t have a clue.
 When he looked up, they were all smirking at him.
 He quickly sent back a single word: ‘Showoffs.’